Tourism in Kiribati

 Tourism in Kiribati is still developing and is becoming increasingly important for the country.
 Due to its location, Kiribati is one of the least visited countries in the world, recording just 5,663 international visitors in 2017.
-Kiribati is an island country located in the central Pacific Ocean and consisting of 33 islands, of which 21 are inhabited.
+Kiribati is an island country located in the central Pacific Ocean and consists of 33 islands, of which 21 are inhabited.
 Tourism is not the largest sector of Kiribati's economy which is largely reliant on exports of copra and coconuts.